sebasfalcone/better-work-notes/Dessign_Patterns.md

 # Design patterns

 ## What's a Design Pattern?
-Are solutions to commonly occurring problems in software design.
+These are solutions to commonly occurring problems in software design.
 They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.

-The pattern is not an specific piece of code, but a general concept.
-You can follow the pattern details and implement a solution that suits the realities of your own program.
+The pattern is not a specific piece of code, but a general concept.
+You can follow the pattern details and implement a solution that suits the realities of your program.

-## What does the patter consist of?
+## What does the pattern consist of?
-- **Intent** of the patter briefly describes both the problem and the solution.
+- **Intent** of the pattern briefly describes both the problem and the solution.
 - **Motivation** further explains the problem and the solution the pattern makes possible.
 - **Structure** of classes shows each part of the pattern and how they are related.
 - **Code example** in one or more programming languages.